Resume Distribution to Job Recruiters

 - Postage alone for 100 resumes in large envelopes - how much would it cost?

-- This does not include the cost of expensive stationary and the time necessary for researching companies looking for you, printing etc.
+- This does not include the cost of expensive stationery and the time necessary for researching companies looking for you, printing etc.

 - You make money by starting your new job earlier,